Ask Slashdot: How Do You Choose a News Source?

 Watching TV news is a horrible use of time.
 TV news has negative value -- if you consume it, your life will be worse than if you don't.
 And your net knowledge of the world ("net" meaning information - misinformation) may go down.

-Wall street journal (Score:3)
+Wall street journal (Score:5, Interesting)

 As long as you don't read the editoral section or even one of the comments, the WSJ has great news.
 In part it's because they try to provide analysis.
 What does this news mean to you.
 The washington post is doing something similar but they are a lot more hyperventilating than the WSJ.

 But for the love of god do not read the comments section.
 It will make you weep for humanity.
 Nothing but kneejerks, tards, and flambait.
-And the editorial section is pretty hilarious because they appear to have built a f
+And the editorial section is pretty hilarious because they appear to have built a firewall between they editorail commentary and the news analaysis such that very often their news analysis flatly rejects the basis of their own editorials.
+Fairly rabid editorials.

 As I wrote elsewhere here, I used to be a WSJ fan, until Rupert Murdoch bought them up. http://www.nytimes.com/2009/12... [nytimes.com]